fsiddiqi03/fsiddiqi03/README.md

-- 🔭 I’m currently working on **Custom Ring Camera using a RaspberryPi**
+- 🔭 I’m currently working on **A Cat Tracker using a Raspberrypi and Pi camera**

 - 🌱 I’m currently learning **Go**